apitoolkit/apitoolkit-landing/blog/treblle-alternative/index.md

   - API Platform
 ---

+# APIToolkit: Treblle Alternative for API Monitoring and Observability

 ![Treblle Alternative](treblle-alternative.png)

 Few years back monitoring an API meant just watching server logs and making sure it was running.
 Back then, APIs were simpler, and we only needed to know if they were up or down.
 But as our digital world grew and APIs became more complex, linking many services and applications, we saw that the old ways of [monitoring](https://apitoolkit.io/blog/best-sematext-alternatives-for-api-monitoring/) weren't enough.
 That's where advanced observability comes in.
 It's not just about checking if an API works; it gives us deep insights into its [performance](https://apitoolkit.io/blog/frontend-api-performance/).
 This new approach to monitoring lets us see everything about our APIs, using detailed analytics, processing data in real time, and even predicting future issues.